-The colon cleansing efficacy of SUTAB was evaluated in two randomized, single-blind, active-controlled, multicenter trials (Study 1 and Study 2).
-These trials included adult subjects undergoing colonoscopy for colorectal cancer screening and surveillance, or diagnostic colonoscopy, including subjects with abdominal pain, diarrhea, constipation and non-severe inflammatory bowel disease.
+The colon cleansing efficacy of SUTAB was evaluated in two randomized, single-blind, active-controlled. multicenter trials (Study 1 and Study 2).
+These trials included adult subjects undergoing colonoscopy for colorectal females at the highest dose.
+No microscopic renal changes were seen.
+In dogs, the sulfate salts caused emesis,